osmankalyoncu2/next-app-template/docs/analytics/Analytics.md

-# Analytics with Next App Template
+# Analytics with Make Next App

 Analytics are crucial in understanding user behaviour, improving UI/UX, and making informed decisions.